Blosc/blogsite/pages/blosc-in-depth.rst

 | |blosclz-c|  | |blosclz-d|  |
 +--------------+--------------+

+Also, you may want to check out this article on `Breaking Down Memory Walls <http://www.blosc.org/docs/Breaking-Down-Memory-Walls.pdf>` with Blosc2, the next generation of Blosc.

 You can see more benchmarks in :doc:`synthetic-benchmarks`.

 Meta-Compression And Other Advantages Over Existing Compressors